|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-New Orleans is like no other city in the world, and its identity is defined by its music—jazz, blues, and zydeco—along with its food—that addicting and spice-laden cuisine known as Cajun and Creole.
+New Orleans is like no other city in the world, and its identity is defined by its music—jazz, blues, and zydeco—along with its food: that addictive, spice-laden cuisine known as Cajun and Creole.
 If you've walked the French Quarter, these sounds and flavors are what you no doubt remember.

 - 3 tablespoons oil or bacon drippings